HelderGualberto/MQTT-data-flow/README.md

 # Example of use
 python mqtt-flow-mesurer.py 10 3 5

-This exemple means that five clients will send 10 messeges per second over three seconds (The messagens will be send to the same mqtt topic)
+This exemple means that five clients will send 10 messeges per second over three seconds (All messagens will be send to the same mqtt topic)